artemdudkin/promise-cache-decorator/README.md

 # promise-cache-decorator

-Caches promises or memoizes functions (with persistance and defferent cache invalidation strategies)
+Caches promises or memoizes functions (with persistance and defferent cache invalidation strategies and loader ability)

 ## Example